Nursing Home Transition

 Ability 1st Utah assists people with disabilities who are living in a nursing home, intermediate care facilities for intellectual disabilities, or other types of institutions, to relocate into a community-based living environment in our center’s service area, Utah, Wasatch, Juab and Sanpete Counties.

-Goals of Nursing Home Transition/ Relocation Program
+Goals of Nursing Home Training/ Relocation Program

-Nursing Home Transition Specialists
+Nursing Home Transition Success Story:

 Clifton Davison is a 60-year-old man with diabetes, heart failure and recently had his leg amputated below the knee due to a diabetic ulcer that wouldn’t heal.
 When his wife called Ability 1st, he was receiving treatment at the Specialty Hospital and was needing to move to a Nursing and Rehabilitation facility to continue his care and rehabilitation.
 He was planning on returning home after his rehabilitation was complete but would need assistance with accessing assistive technology to assist in making his two-story town home accessible to him.
 He needed a bariatric manual wheel chair, transfer bench, and bedside commode, a transfer board, a hand-held shower, ramps and a stair lift in order for him to be able to care for his personal care needs independently in his home and to be able to access his home.
 Clifton received extensive resources and services through Ability 1st in order to return to his own home from the nursing and rehab facility and to be able to access his home and increase his independence in the community.
 Clifton is now fully able to access his home and the community independently.